asavchenko/put.pixel/dev/png.reader/readme.txt

 There are many articles on the Internet about PNG format.
-Some are good, some are not.
+Handmade network already has an excelent one too.
+In general some articles are good, some are not.
 This attempt is to provide my own understanding of the format.
 I hope it will be useful to someone.
 With this being said let's jump into it.

 High level overview